Please choose your login server to continue:

 For board members, a secure board management system, such as the Aprio board portal, provides a convenient, one-stop location online to access board materials, annotate documents to prepare for productive conversation on core challenges at the meeting, and pose questions or table additional topics to the board chair or other directors.
 For orientation and ongoing learning, the board portal also provides a searchable library of board bylaws, strategic and financial plans, and archived board materials.
 Finally, board directors can log into the portal at any time and from any location including via mobile device.

-Here are some reasons why the leading organizations across North America turn to board portal systems like Aprio to run better board meetings.
+Here are some reasons why leading organizations across North America use board portal systems like Aprio to run better board meetings.

 Directors will no longer need to carry around a highlighter and pen to take notes on paper board materials.
 They’ll be able to add their annotations directly to digital documents, even while they’re offline.
 If needed, they can also share their notes with other board members.